mmbman/Katagiri/jewel-mirror-awareness.md

 ## Commentary by Dainin Katagiri Roshi

 Transcribed by Earl Broadbent
-Edited by Jeff Broadbent
+Edited by Jeffrey Broadbent
-Scanned by Kikan
+Reformatted by Kikan Michael Howard

 This document is drawn from a series of nine dharma talks given by Dainin Katagiri Roshi from November 7, 1983 to January 1, 1984.